pandas-dev/pandas/web/pandas/pdeps/0013-standardize-apply.md

 With the above in mind, it is proposed that:

 1. When given a callable, `Series.apply` always operate on the series.
 I.e. let `series.apply(func)` be similar to `func(series)` + the needed additional functionality.
 2. When given a list-like or dict-like, `Series.apply` will apply each element of the list-like/dict-like to the series.
-I.e. `series.apply(func_list)` wil be similar to `[series.apply(func) for func in func_list]` + the needed additional functionality
+I.e. `series.apply(func_list)` will be similar to `[series.apply(func) for func in func_list]` + the needed additional functionality
 3. The changes made to `Series.apply`will propagate to `Series.agg` and `Series.transform` as needed.

 The difference between `Series.apply()` & `Series.map()` will then be that: